comphy-lab/2023_Bubble-bursting-in-an-elasto-viscoplastic-medium/README.md

-# Bubble Bursting in an Elasto-Viscoplastic Medium
+# Bubble Bursting in an Elastoviscoplastic Medium

-This repository contains the code and supplementary material for simulating bubble bursting dynamics in an elasto-viscoplastic medium.
+This repository contains the code and supplementary material for simulating bubble bursting dynamics in an elastoviscoplastic medium.
 The simulation is implemented in 2D+axi (axisymmetric) configuration using the Basilisk framework.

 ## Publication